seitseman-niksaria/documentation/seitseman-niksaria-readme.md

    ```
    git clone https://github.com/seitseman-niksaria/niksari-frontend.git
    ```
-2. Get in to the project:
+2. Get into the project:
    ```
    cd niksari-frontend
    ```
-3. Install all the dependecies:
+3. Install all the dependencies:
    ```
    npm install
    ```

 :exclamation: Keep in mind!
-For development server .env file is needed.
+For the development server .env file is needed.
 You can download it from Teams files.
 Don't share it or push it to the GitHub repository!!!
-Remember that it must begin with a dot and it goes in to the root directory of the project.
+Remember that it must begin with a dot and it goes into the root directory of the project.

 4. Start the expo app: